CovertLab/wcEcoli/docs/google-cloud.md

       personally identifiable information (PII).]
    3. Pick the same Region used with Compute Engine (run `gcloud info` for info), Standard storage class, and default access control.
-   4. Store the name an environment variable in your shell profile and in your current shell, e.g.:
+   4. Store the name in an environment variable in your shell profile and update your current shell, e.g.:
       `export WORKFLOW_STORAGE_ROOT="sisyphus-crick"`
    5. If you don't have access to create a storage bucket, ask a gcloud project administrator.
 As a fallback, you can use a subdirectory of the 'sisyphus'